yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     ```bash
     mkdir /home/jake/node
     ```
-    **Note:** If you see 'mkdir: cannot create directory...' in the console, you probably copied and pasted the command without changing `jake` to your Linux username.
+    **Note:** If you see 'mkdir: cannot create directory...' in the output, you probably copied and pasted the command without changing `jake` to your Linux username.

 3. Download and install the Java 8 JRE